 Result:

-The research is clear: Zeolite has a supportive effect on the skin.
-Whether it's for minor wounds, itchy spots, environmental stress, or oily skin – the mineral helps the skin regulate itself.
+The research is clear: Zeolite has a beneficial effect on the skin.
+Whether for minor wounds, itchy areas, environmental pollution, or oily skin – the mineral helps the skin to regulate itself.

-Our zeolite powder contains only high-purity clinoptilolite zeolite of certified quality.
+Our zeolite powder contains only highly purified clinoptilolite zeolite of tested quality.
 It is fragrance-free, preservative-free, and suitable even for sensitive skin.
-Best of all, its effects are natural—and scientifically proven .
+And best of all: its effect is natural – and scientifically proven .

-"I use the zeolite powder daily for sensitive skin.
-It has an immediate soothing effect and helps me even with minor skin injuries.
-I wouldn't want to be without it anymore." – Maria R., 56 years old
+"I use the zeolite powder daily on sensitive skin areas.
+It has an immediate soothing effect and also helps with minor skin injuries.
+I wouldn't want to be without it." – Maria R., 56 years old